 Equity Begins with Empathy

-In 2020, SHRM launched Together Forward @Work to initiate open dialogue about racial inequity in the workplace.
+And empathy begins with a conversation.
+In an effort to assist with those conversations, SHRM launched Together Forward @Work, an initiative designed to initiate open dialogue about racial inequity in the workplace.
 Now we’re taking the next step by providing tangible tools to construct equitable hiring practices and empathetic cultures—which is fundamental to the development of truly inclusive workplaces.
 Which is exactly what we need.
 Now more than ever.

 Get the Right Tools for the Job